BraneShop/BraneShop.github.io/src/templates/6ww-content.md

 diversity within the field of AI</a>.
 We know that members of marginalised groups face barriers to entry and success within AI, and related fields.
-To improve the representation of marginalised and under-represented groups in our workshop, and community, we are supporting up to 10 diversity tickets, which are discounted 50%.
+To improve the representation of marginalised and under-represented groups in our workshop, and community, we are supporting unlimited scholarship tickets, which are discounted 50%.
 </p>

 <p> To apply for a diversity ticket please complete the scholarship
-application below.
-If you miss out due to demand, this time around, you are welcome to apply again in the future.  </p>
+application below. </p>

 <div class="btn-b"> <a class="btn" href="https://noonvandersilk.typeform.com/to/qMCtvX">Apply for the Scholarship</a> </div>